 Global Information Sources

-The first philosophy is to run a centralized information system for our operations all over the world, and we run that from Arkansas.
+The first philosophy is to run a centralized information system for our operations all over the world and we run that from Arkansas.
 The second is to have common systems and common platforms.
 The third is to be merchants first and technologists second.
 That’s been one of the things that’s allowed us to drive our costs down and helps us be really efficient.
 Whether you run a store in Bentonville, Ark., or in Miami, Fla., or in Leeds, England, the processes and the systems are generally the same.
 We’re able to transfer people from one store to the other, and they’re able to pick up right where they left off.

 Technology for Managing Information